-Advances in GPS tracking have changed the trucking industry for the better.
-Although GPS tracking has existed for many years, the onset of the Internet of Things and connected devices has improved the effectiveness of tracking systems.
+Advances in GPS fleet tracking have changed the trucking industry for the better.
+Although GPS tracking has existed for many years, the onset of the Internet of Things and connected devices — especially in the trucking industry — has improved the effectiveness of tracking systems.

 What is GPS tracking?